 There are many active research areas involving neutrinos.
 Neutrino properties, testing predictions of their behaviour, and masses and rates of CP violation which is still unpredicted from the current theories.
 These subatomic particles are indispensable for the validation of the law of conservation of energy.
 They are related to radioactivity and play a very important role in nuclear physics.
 Knowledge of neutrinos and their properties enable physicists to understand the dynamics of several nuclear reactions.

-Extra-terrestrial sources of neutrinos are a subject of infancy.
-The only extra-terrestrial sources as reported till 2018 are the sun and the supernova 1987A in the Large Magellanic Cloud.
-Neutrino astronomy is a branch of astronomy in which astronomical objects are observed with the help of neutrino detectors in a special observatory.
-Radioactive decay and nuclear reactions take place in the sun which is similar to the ones taking place in nuclear reactors or when atoms are hit by cosmic rays.
-This enables us to study processes that are taking place in space.
-The processes which are inaccessible to the optical telescopes can be observed by neutrinos due to their extremely weak interactions.
+The Extra-terrestrial sources of neutrinos are still a subject of infancy for many people.
+The only extraterrestrial object that was reported till the year 2018 was the Sun and the Supernova 1987A in the Large Magellanic Cloud.
+The branch of astronomy which deals with astronomical objects that are observed with the help of neutrino detectors in a special observatory is known as Neutrino astronomy.
+The radioactive decay and nuclear reactions take place inside the sun which is similar to the ones taking place in nuclear reactors or when atoms are hit by cosmic rays.